Drakonis96/plexytrackt/README.md

    A sync interval of **at least 60 minutes is recommended**.
 Shorter intervals are generally unnecessary, and you can even schedule the job every 24 hours to reduce the load on your server and the Trakt or Simkl API.

+5. Sign in on the **Login** tab to choose your Plex user.
+You can return to the login page at any time and use the **Logout** button to clear the stored credentials.

 That's it!
 The container will continue to sync your Plex account with Trakt and/or Simkl according to the interval you set.

 ## Screenshots